 We can talk to you about your caring situation and suggest ways to help, let you know about ACS events and support groups, as well as signpost you on to further sources of help, from the council.
 NHS and other charities and community groups.

 We have support groups running regularly across Surrey, including some just for carers of people with dementia.
 It’s a chance to talk to others who understand, and share tips and advice.
-They are very relaxed, informal get-togethers – held at places like local cafes or garden centres.
-We’re now holding them by video on Zoom, so you can join in without leaving home.
+They are very relaxed, informal get-togethers – and are usually either held at one of our Hubs (locations across Surrey), or online, via Zoom.
 Find out about our support groups here.

 If you can’t get to a group, but can get on line, you may find the Alzheimer’s Society’s ‘Talking Point’ useful.
 It’s a forum for people to chat, and has dedicated sections called ‘I care for a person with dementia’ and ‘I have a partner with dementia’.
 Both are very active and may be useful to you if caring for someone with Alzheimer’s or dementia.